 verified INTEGER,

-verification_code TEXT
+verification_code TEXT,

-giftee INT REFERENCES people(id),
+giftee INTEGER REFERENCES people(id)

 );